ejnguyen1/cse15L-lab-report/lab-report5.md

 ./berlitz2/CostaBlanca-WhatToDo.txt
 ./berlitz2/CstaBlanca-WhereToGo.txt
 ```
 All of these files are returned because they contain "sta" somewhere in their file name.
 Since the working directory contains the directories `berlitz1` and `berlitz2`, the files returned are from both directories.
+This command is helpful for searching for directories for file names containing a specific string pattern.

 Source: find manual in VSCode terminal.
 ## find -type *type*